-Kurt Lewin proposed a three stage theory of change commonly referred to as Unfreeze, Change, Freeze (or Refreeze).
+Lewin's three stage theory of change is commonly referred to as Unfreeze, Change, Freeze (or Refreeze).
 It is possible to take these stages to quite complicated levels but I don't believe this is necessary to be able to work with the theory.
-But be aware that the theory has been criticised for being too simplistic.
+But be aware that the theory has been criticised for being simplistic.

 So, three stages.
 Unfreezing, Change, Freezing.
 Let's look at each of these.

 Transition is the inner movement or journey we make in reaction to a change.
 This second stage occurs as we make the changes that are needed.

 People are 'unfrozen' and moving towards a new way of being.